Become a club promoter and get paid to party. Club promotion is big business, with nightclubs up and down the country crying out for more punters.

 - Make a list of the clubs you visit on a regular basis.

-- Bear in mind the location of each club as you might end up travelling to it a number of times each week.
+- Location, location!
+Bear in mind the location of each club, because you might end up travelling to it several times a week.
+Cars and trains are expensive so make sure you’ve got a pot of money to cover these costs.
 It’s all well and good filling the guest list of a top London venue, but if you live outside the city any money you make will get eaten up in travelling costs.

-- Do your research!
-Visit the clubs on different nights of the week and note down how busy the venues are.
+- Make sure you visit the clubs on different nights of the week and note down how busy the venues are.
 Could certain nights do with a boost of punters?
 Familiarise yourself with the type of music that’s played, the vibe of the clubbers and their age range.
 If you do end up pitching your services to the club, knowing these details could help convince them that you’re the right person for the job.

 - Now it’s time to get serious.
 Using all the information you’ve gathered come up with a proposal tailored to meet the individual needs of the club.
 Suggest that on one of their quietest nights you will create a guest list of at least X amount of people and will only take X% of their entry fee and X% of table bookings you’ve provided.
 Make sure that your proposal is fair and realistic or you’ll quickly be laughed out the door.

 - Don’t be nervous!
+Be confident and enthusiastic.
 As long as you’re offering the club a mutually beneficial deal you shouldn’t feel like they’re doing you a favour.

 Although you don’t need any training or qualifications to become a club promoter, like most things in life there can be hidden costs.
 Bear these factors in mind: